ironbar/orangutan/reports/04_Modeling.md

 I also created a quick visualization of the agent play.
 It needs to be improved in the next iteration.

+#### Problems with conda environment

+There are inconsistencies between opencv, tensorflow-gpu and the environment requirements (numpy 1.14.5).
+Maybe I should create an environment for playing an another for training.
+However if I want to do reinforcement learning I need both in the environment.

+Which are my requirements:
+* python 3.6, this is required by animalai
+* opencv 4.1.0 or higher, previous versions do not show the window
+* tensorflow-gpu, needed to train
+* numpy 1.14.5, is this really necessary?

+I have solved the problme this way:

+  conda create -n animal -c conda-forge python=3.6 jupyter ipywidgets pytest rope pylint tqdm pandas scikit-learn ipython ipykernel autopep8 matplotlib tensorflow-gpu opencv==4.1.0 cudatoolkit==10.0.130 numpy==1.14.5 -y conda activate animal
+  #Install animalai and animalai_train with develop mode: "python setup.py develop"
+  python -m ipykernel install --user --name $CONDA_DEFAULT_ENV --display-name "Python ($CONDA_DEFAULT_ENV)"

 ### Results

 I will be saving the results of all the models on a [google sheet](https://docs.google.com/spreadsheets/d/15FEKXNcCCVq_YiGFdcpcruGhfKx2oJwzvRT94l4KOUY/edit#gid=0).